MapModern/GlobaLS/_pages/projects.md

 Duration: December 2018 - December 2023

+## Ocean +: Sea Crime in Contemporary Literature and Film /Océanos +: Crímenes en el mar en la literatura y el cine contemporáneos
+{: .notice--primary}

+Funded by a Acciones de dinamización “Europa Investigación”, programa estatal de I+D+I orientada a los Retos de la Sociedad, Ministerio de Ciencia, Innovación y Universidades.
+Reference: EIN2019-103407
+{: .notice}

+The project "Ocean +: Sea Crime in Contemporary Literature and Film" aims to improve the proposal for an ERC Consolidator Grant project.
+The ERC proposal of the researcher “Ocean Crime: Environmental and Human Traffic Crime in Contemporary Narratives and Film (1980-present)” aims to study the imaginaries of the sea and its difficulties in regulating the narratives that deal with environmental crimes and human trafficking.
+The project works from the crossroads of literary and film studies, critical geography, eco-crisis and public international law.
+The grant will be used to improve the gender perspective, to organize meetings with experts and to attend a course on improving proposals presented in the Horizon 2020 and Horizon Europe programs.

+Team: Marta Puxan Oliva

+Duration: June 1, 2019 - May 31, 2021

 ## Trad-Data: Translation and Market.
 The Circulation of Books (Spain-Latin America, 1900-1945) and Big Data
 {: .notice--primary}